Kamlesh0721/Programming-Notes/Array.md

 ---

-Apologies for the confusion!
-I'll now stick strictly to your original set of questions and provide the solutions exactly as you specified.
-Here's the corrected version for questions 7 through 24:

----

 ### Q7: For the given array of Strings, print and count all the strings which have even number of characters.
 - **Example:**
   - **Input:** `["apple", "banana", "pear", "grape"]`